Mark Persaud: Human rights

-Social Entrepreneur and Community Leader
+Social entrepreneur and community leader

-Persaud is the founder, director, advisor and volunteer with numerous not for profit organisations assisting the most vulnerable members of society as well as a committed advocate for fairness and equality.
+As founder, director, advisor, or volunteer, Persaud has worked with numerous not for profit organisations assisting the most vulnerable members of society.
 Over the course of his extensive work in the community, he has personally assisted thousands of refugees and other vulnerable and disadvantaged persons.
 He is also the Founder and former President of the Canadian International Peace Project (CIPP), an organisation that promotes inter-community goodwill through building relationships between diverse national, ethnic, religious, and community organisations.
 Among the projects that he led are a multi-faith international Afghan Project and the Canadian Jewish-Somali Mentorship Project.
-He is the Chair of the Justice Committee of the Black North Initiative (BNI) and a Director on the Editorial Board of Canadian Lawyer magazine.
+He is the inaugural Chair of the Justice Committee of the Black North Initiative (BNI) and a Director on the Editorial Board of Canadian Lawyer magazine.